Connor Joe Preview, Player Props: Pirates vs. Royals

 Connor Joe At The Plate

-- Joe is batting .253 with 27 doubles, three triples, nine home runs and 41 walks.
+- Joe is hitting .253 with 27 doubles, three triples, nine home runs and 41 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.